Quantweb3-com/NexusBridge/README.md

 ## Introduction

-Nexus is a professional-grade development toolthat provides **deep optimization** for **exchange API and WebSocket interfaces**, offering **high-performance**, **highly stable SDK encapsulation**, making it an **ideal choice for real-world trading**.
+NexusBridge is a professional-grade development toolthat provides **deep optimization** for **exchange API and WebSocket interfaces**, offering **high-performance**, **highly stable SDK encapsulation**, making it an **ideal choice for real-world trading**.